spectrocloud/librarium/content/docs/00-release-notes.md

 - [Palette VerteX](https://www.spectrocloud.com/news/spectro-cloud-announces-palette-vertex-for-government) is now available and brings FIPS 140-2 cryptographic modules to the Palette management platform and deployed clusters.
 Palette VerteX is available to all government and private sector organizations that value strong data protection, backed by the Spectro Cloud Government practice, a growing ecosystem of specialist channel partners, and continental US technical support.
 Refer to the [Palette VerteX](/vertex) documentation to learn more.

 - You can install Palette VerteX in a VMware environment through the Palette CLI.
-The CLI provides you with an interactive installation experience that allows you to configure Palette VerteX's installation parameters.
-Refer to the Palette [VMware install instructions](/vertex/install-palette-vertex/install-on-vmware/install) documentation to learn more.
-You can also install Palette VerteX in a FIPS certified Kubernetes cluster.
+The CLI provides an interactive installation experience allowing you to configure Palette VerteX's installation parameters.
+To learn more, refer to the Palette [VMware install instructions](/vertex/install-palette-vertex/install-on-vmware/install) documentation.
+You can also install Palette VerteX in a FIPS-certified Kubernetes cluster.
 Check out the [Kubernetes install instructions](/vertex/install-palette-vertex/install-on-kubernetes/install) for more details.

 ## Terraform

 - Version 0.15.0 of the [Spectro Cloud Terraform provider](https://registry.terraform.io/providers/spectrocloud/spectrocloud/latest/docs) is available.
-Refer to the Terraform provider [release page](https://github.com/spectrocloud/terraform-provider-spectrocloud/releases) for more details.
+For more details, refer to the Terraform provider [release page](https://github.com/spectrocloud/terraform-provider-spectrocloud/releases).

 ## Packs